 H - HIV PEP & HBIG evaluation within the critical 72-hour window.

-Clinical Pitfall (The "Squeeze"): Panicked healthcare workers routinely squeeze the punctured finger to bleed it out.
+Clinical Caution (The "Squeeze"): Panicked healthcare workers routinely squeeze the punctured finger to bleed it out.
 Pathophysiology: Squeezing creates intermittent negative pressure in the capillary bed, which acts as a vacuum, actively drawing viral particles deeper into the tissue.
-Furthermore, applying alcohol or bleach causes tissue necrosis, creating micro-tears that facilitate viral entry.
+Furthermore, applying alcohol or bleach causes tissue necrosis, creating micro-tears that allow viral entry.
 Wash gently with soap and water only.

 2. Pathophysiology: Why HBIG + Vaccine?